Pierstoval/SmokeTesting/README.md

 What does it do?

-The `SmokeTestStaticRoutes` trait already contains a PHPUnit test that will **find all static routes** of your application by using the Symfony Router, and will **run a single HTTP request on each** by using Symfony's HTTP Client.<br>
+The `SmokeTestStaticRoutes` class already contains a PHPUnit test that will **find all static routes** of your application by using the Symfony Router, and will **run a single HTTP request on each** by using Symfony's HTTP Client.<br>
 If the request returns an HTTP status code **>= 500**, the test will **fail**.<br>
 **Otherwise**, even with HTTP 400 or 404, the test will **suceed**.

-**Note:** This trait **will also look for your non-static routes**!
+**Note:** This class **will also look for your non-static routes**!
 Routes that have `defaults` for all their dynamic parameters will be included in the smoke test suite, maximizing the number of testable routes when possible.

 > What is a static route?<br>
 > To sum it up quickly, `/api/endpoint` is a static route because it does not have any dynamic parameter.<br>